DogsBlog & Articles

 Size and Physical Traits

+Similar height, similar weight, muscular body, strong jaws, and a short shiny coat with no undercoat.
 Physically, they are nearly identical among terrier breeds.

 Overall Personality